rdok/7daystodie_mod_immersive_crosshair/readme.md

 - Game Version: 1.0.
 Install with [Vortex](https://www.nexusmods.com/about/vortex/).

 ## Changelog
+#### v1.7.0 - 25 Aug 2024
+- feat: Optional Gears setting to enable crosshair when holding any melee weapons.
 #### v1.6.0 - 25 Aug 2024
-- feat: Optional [Gears](https://www.nexusmods.com/7daystodie/mods/4017) setting to enable crosshair when holding any tools or hands.
+- feat: Optional Gears setting to enable crosshair when holding any tools or hands.
 #### v1.5.0 - 17 Aug 2024
 - feat: Add support for in game mod settings manager: [Gears](https://www.nexusmods.com/7daystodie/mods/4017)
   - In game option to enable crosshair when holding a bow with no sights